 - Street Team Youth Programs

 - About Us

 - Creating Support

 Marguerite Ross Barnett was born on this date in 1942.
 She was a Black political scientist, administrator, and university president.

 As an administrator, she held posts at the City University of New York, the University of Missouri-Saint Louis, and the University of Houston.
-In 1990, Dr. Barnett assumed the role of President at the University of Houston, becoming the first woman, as well as the first Black, to hold the office.
+In 1990, Dr. Barnett assumed the role of President at the University of Houston, becoming the first woman and the first black to hold the office.
 At U.H., Barnett succeeded in raising more than $150 million for the institution, establishing the Texas Center for Environmental Studies and instituting the nationally renowned Bridge Program.
 This curriculum aided and motivated disadvantaged students to make a successful transition from high school to college.

-In early 1992, the University of Houston granted Dr. Barnett a six-month leave of absence for treatment of a neuro-endorcrinological condition.
+In early 1992, the University of Houston granted Dr. Barnett a six-month leave of absence to treat a neuro-endocrinological condition.
 She died from complications from the disease on February 26, 1992.